Christophe Rocancourt

-Christophe Thierry Daniel Rocancourt, sometimes also called Christopher Rocancourt (born 16 July 1967), is a French impostor and confidence man who scammed affluent people by masquerading in turn as a French nobleman, the heir to the Rockefeller family or family member of a celebrity.
+Christophe Thierry Daniel Rocancourt colloquially Christopher Rocancourt (born 16 July 1967), is a French impostor and confidence man who scammed affluent people by masquerading in turn as a French nobleman, the heir to the Rockefeller family or family member of a celebrity.

-Biography

-Rocancourt told Dateline NBC in a 2006 broadcast that his mother sometimes worked as a prostitute and his father was an alcoholic who took Christophe to an orphanage when the boy was five.
+Early life and education

+Rocancourt was born 16 July 1967 in Honfleur, France, to Daniel Rocancourt, a financially destitute painter, who suffered from alcoholism and unemployment, and Annick Rocancourt (née Villars), a 17-year-old prostitute, whom his father married one month after he was born.
+He has a younger sister, Angelina.
+Rocancourt confirmed to Dateline NBC in a 2006 broadcast that his mother sometimes worked as a prostitute.

+Later life

 His first big con was made in Paris, where he faked the deed to a property that he did not own, which he then "sold" for US$1.4 million.

 Making his way to the United States, Rocancourt used at least a dozen aliases, and got the rich and powerful to invest in his schemes, he told Dateline, by tapping into their greed.
 He convinced them that he, too, was rich by paying for their lavish dinners in cash.
 He once estimated to Dateline that his various schemes/ventures netted him at least US$40 million, but this cannot be confirmed.

 In Los Angeles, he pretended to be a movie producer, ex-boxing champion or venture capitalist; he also claimed to be the illegitimate son of Sophia Loren, the nephew of Oscar de la Renta and Dino De Laurentiis, and he associated himself with various celebrities, living for a time with Mickey Rourke, and apparently convincing actor Jean-Claude Van Damme to produce his next movie.
 He was also in talks with Jermaine Jackson to develop a line of fragrances inspired by Michael Jackson songs.

 Rocancourt, using the name Christopher De Laurentiis, married Gry Park in 1992, with whom he had a child.
 He married Playboy model Pia Reyes in May 1996, and they had a son, Zeus.
 Beside being married to Pia Reyes, according to the press, he lived with Playboy model Rhonda Rydell for six months; Rydell did not know Rocancourt was married, and said he had told her he was French nobility, the son of a countess.

-In 1997 police raided Rocancourt's hotel suite, and in 1998 he was arrested for an involvement in a shootout before he jumped bail.
+In 1997 police raided Rocancourt's hotel suite, and in 1998 he was arrested for involvement in a shootout before he jumped bail.

 In 1999 he was freed of charges of forging passports after he had bribed State Department employees to get a passport.
 He was arrested in 2000 in the Hamptons for an unpaid hotel bill, and was also wanted for involvement in diamond smuggling, possession of hand grenades, money laundering, bribery, perjury, and at least 17 cases of defrauding people by offering them to invest with him.